 What a blockchain developer earns will depend on their level of experience and also on where they choose to work.
 Here’s who pays what;

 - Startups attract some of the best blockchain talents.
 They offer a lot of responsibility and freedom.
 They don’t offer the highest wages though.
 The average yearly salary for a blockchain developer with no experience is around 50,000 USD.
 With five or more years of experience, this can go up to around 70,000 USD per year.
-Some startups offer their staff equity in the company, which is an extra bonus not usually found elsewhere.
+Some startups offer their staff equity in the company, which is a bonus not usually found elsewhere.

 - Legacies and tech firms offer the best salaries in the business.
 Entry-level salaries can be as high as 70,000-80,000 USD.
 After five years in the trade, salaries can go as high as 100,000-120,000 USD!
 Which is quite reasonable, I think you’ll agree!
 IBM’s VP for People and Culture, Mike Schade, has said that the gap between startup salaries and those of more established companies is so large for one simple reason.
 Blockchain developers don’t like working for large centralized organizations.
 Therefore, legacy businesses and tech firms have to offer a lot more money to attract the right staff.